ganrad/openai-api-router/README.md

 5. Run the API Gateway server.

    Switch to the project root directory.
-Then issue the command shown in the shell snippet below.
+Then issue the command shown in the command snippet below.

    ```bash
    # Use the node package manager (npm) to install the server dependencies